meschedl/PPP-Lab-Resources/Lab_Safety_and_Training/Chemical-Lab-Safety-Training.md

 - **1-Bromo-3-Cholorpropane** (fume hood and waste bag)
 - **Titrator waste with Mercuric Chloride** (just solid waste bag)

+**Diluting or Mixing Chemicals for Lab Use**
+- If you are using any of the chemicals (solids or liquids) to make a stock solution (ie a buffer or a reagent from scratch), make sure to determine if the container you plan to use can hold the solution
+- Write out the full chemical names of the solution on tape on the container, **do not abbreviate**.
+For example, TE buffer should be labeled as Tris-Ethylenediaminetetraacetic acid Buffer.
+If you need to write on the abbreviation to recognize it, write both
+- If the solution contains hazardous chemicals, write out the hazard on the new container (ie flammable, toxic, etc)

 ### What to do if There is a Spill or Exposure on Yourself of Something Hazardous

-Notify someone else who is physically in the lab with you immediately, preferably the lab manager if there, so they can help you.
+**Notify someone else who is physically in the lab with you immediately, preferably the lab manager if there, so they can help you and call for help (911) if needed.**
-If it is an emergency, call 911.

 **Spills**
-- Determine if you can clean it up safely or if you need to leave the room because of hazardous vapors.
+- Determine if you can clean it up safely or if everyone in the lab need to leave the room because of hazardous vapors.
 If the spill is in the fume hood, evacuation is not necessary.
 If the spill is only a few drops, evacuation is likely not necessary.
 If it is a large spill outside the fume hood of something with hazardous vapors (any chemical from list above), evacuate to be safe and call 911 and/or EHS 401-874-7993. **We do not have respirators in the lab, so for most spills out of the fume hood it is not safe to clean them up yourself**
+- If the spill is of something non-vaporous, and only slightly hazardous (health hazard of 1) because it is a skin irritant or similarly minimal risk, it can be cleaned up with paper towels and proper PPE
 - If the spill is small and in the fume hood, you can use our chemical spill kit to neutralize and clean the spill.
 Look at the [Chemical Spill Kit Guide](https://drive.google.com/file/d/1PeaNoxMWFl0mIAGyPSmKvZskGVyXm-hi/view?usp=sharing) for reference of what chemicals they can be used on
 - For acid spills (HCl) use Spill-X-A
 - For caustic (basic) spills (NaOH) use Spill-X-C
 - For solvent spills (acetone, methanol, isopropanol, chloroform) use Spill-X-S
 - For Tri-Reagent or Trizol (Phenol) spills, use sodium bicarbonate
-- For formalin or zinc buffered formalin use the polyform container also in cabinet J3
+- For formalin or zinc buffered formalin use the polyform container also in cabinet J10
 - When using any of the spill kit solids, pour them in a circle around the spill then over the spill.
 Use the paddle in the spill kit to mix the liquid with the solids.
 For complete neutralization, there should no longer be liquids and the substances should be solidified
 - Use a dustpan to scrape the neutralized solid into one of the hazardous waste bags in the spill kit.
-Label appropriately and dispose of in the soild waste bag
+Label appropriately and dispose of in the solid waste bag
 - When in doubt, call EHS about any spill
-- Beta-Mercaptoethanol should be cleaned by Wet-Vac and thus needs EHS help to clean
+- Do not try to clean up acetonitrile or beta-mercaptoethanol spills yourself, call EHS
-- Report the spill to the lab manager and your PI
+- Report the spill to the lab manager and your PI and decided if an [Incident Report Form](https://web.uri.edu/ehs/incident-reporting-form/) needs to be filled out

 **Personal Exposure**
--
+- Depending on the exposure, decide how to cleanse yourself
+- If in or around the eye area, go to the eye-wash station and flush your eyes for 10-15 minutes.
+The alarm will go off when the eye-wash is activated.
+If pain or irritation still persists, seek medical attention rapidly.
+Contact your doctor for any level of exposure, and have the SDS ready to give to them
+- If it is an exposure on the hands or wrists, wash in the sink with soap and water for 15 minutes.
+Contact medical attention if necessary and have the SDS for the chemical ready to give to them
+- For large exposures, use the safety shower.
+Remove all clothing necessary to rinse the effected area.
+Rinse for 10-15 minutes.
+For large exposures, contact EHS, call 911 or seek immediate medical attention somehow
+- If there is any question about how you feel after a small exposure, err on the side of seeking medical attention
+- **For all exposures, tell the lab manager and your PI.
+An [Incident Report Form](https://web.uri.edu/ehs/incident-reporting-form/) has to be filled out within 24 hours**

 ### Questions

 **Please respond to these questions and send your responses to Maggie meschedl@uri.edu**

-- Pick one of the very hazardous chemicals from the list above and find the SDS online.
+1. Pick one of the very hazardous chemicals from the list above and find the SDS online.
 List the physical, health, flammable, and instability hazard class.
+Also identify and list all the health risks if exposed, and first aid measures.
+2. Name 2 engineering controls present in the lab.
+3. Why should you never work in the lab alone when using very hazardous chemicals?
+4. Go to the [waste pickup form](https://web.uri.edu/ehs/online-pickup/) and familiarize yourself with the form.
+Fill in some hypothetical waste to be picked up and screen shot it
+5. What would you do if someone else working in the lab spills something very hazardous on themselves and it is only you two in the lab?